Virtual band: Japanese virtual artists

 The Japanese talent agency Horipro created the first real-life AI virtual idol, Kyoko Date, in 1995.
 Her creation was inspired by the success of the Macross franchise and dating sim games such as Tokimeki Memorial (1994), along with advances in computer graphics.
 Her initial announcement drew headlines, both in Japan and internationally, before she debuted as a CGI idol in 1996.
 However, she failed to gain commercial success, largely due to technical limitations leading to issues such as unnatural movement (an issue known as the uncanny valley).
 Despite her failure, she provided the template for later virtual idols who gained commercial success in the early 21st century, such as the Vocaloid singer Hatsune Miku and the virtual YouTuber Kizuna AI.

 In 2007, Crypton Future Media and Yamaha launched Vocaloid 2, with the voice bank of Hatsune Miku.
 In 2009, Hatsune Miku had her first concert.
-Other Vocaloids include Meiko, Kaito, Kagamine Rin and Len, and Megurine Luka.
+Other Vocaloids made by Crypton Future Media include Meiko, Kaito, Kagamine Rin and Len, and Megurine Luka.

 Virtual bands can also originate from video games, as proven by the 2015 Wii U game Splatoon, which features songs credited to various virtual bands, the most notable being a pop duo called the Squid Sisters, who have performed several real world concerts as holograms.
 The game's 2017 Nintendo Switch sequel, Splatoon 2, introduces more virtual bands, most notably Off the Hook, a duo similar to the Squid Sisters.
 The two duos have performed together as holograms, and has had a special guest, K.K.
 Slider from the Animal Crossing series, to celebrate the release of Animal Crossing New Horizons.
 Prior to it, Nintendo had already made a virtual band composed of characters from Pikmin called Strawberry Flower, to promote the games.
 Their first single, Ai no Uta, was a massive success in Japan, reaching #2 on the Weekly Oricon Top 200 Singles chart.
 In 2020, Sega and Sanrio teamed up to make their first collaboration virtual band, Beatcats.

-Western virtual bands
+Western virtual artists

-Britain's Gorillaz was formed by Blur's Damon Albarn and Tank Girls Jamie Hewlett in 1998 and produced by Deltron 3030's Dan the Automator.
-The group brought virtual bands to the musical fore again, with their scoring numerous Top 20 positions around the world.
-The band has since released seven studio albums in addition to two B-sides albums and two EPs.

-One-T was a similar French virtual band concept created by Eddy Gronfier and Thomas Pieds that centred around a fictional animated hip-hop group.
-It saw brief success in the early 2000s with the hit singles Music Is the One-T ODC and The Magic Key but since then only showed little activity.

-Dethklok is an animated heavy metal band that originates from the Adult Swim animated television series Metalocalypse.
-They have released three albums so far.